duaneking/duaneking/README.md

 I'm not interested in a commute or going to an office.

+I'm not interested in relocation oof any kind.

+I'm not interested in working non-PST hours.

-I'm not interested in relocation.
+I'm not interested in working over 45 hours a week.

 I do NOT have a gmail.
 Stop spamming people at a random gmail.
 Its not me.
 Stop telling people its me.
 I'm getting complaints.

 If for some reason you feel that you have an opportunity that I would be interested in please consider the following:
 * I specialize in:
     * Leading Software Development Teams
+    * Helping Teams Level Up
+    * Helping Companies grow enginering orgs the right way as they scale.
     * Software Development/Writing Code
     * Distributed Systems Architecture and Design
     * REST API Development